By Vexen Crabtree 2005 May 22

 "Every action has an equal and opposite reaction" is a physical law that means for every force, the vector sum of opposite forces causes overall neutralization.
 This is required for the conservation of energy.
 But what is a "force" and what is an "opposite" force?

 When certain particles collide, they annihilate each other.
-Both particles are destroyed, and a variety of photos (pure energy) and different particles emerge from the fray.
+Both particles are destroyed, and a variety of photons (pure energy) and different particles emerge from the fray.
 Supercolliders are heady scientific devices to smash particles together at high power in order to study the resultant particles.
 As electrons and positrons annihilate each other when they meet, are they opposites?
 I think not: they only sound like opposites in simplified rhetorical arguments.
 Three strong arguments refute the idea that electrons have an opposite:

 These three problems can apply to all subatomic particles that I can think of, and all subatomic properties I can think of, including wilder properties such as spin.
 Rather than say (illogically) that the particles are opposites it is sensible instead to say that some of the properties of the particles interact destructively with each other.

-Light and dark are the subjective results of the sensitivity of our ours to certain wavelengths of electromagnetic radiation (EMR).
+Light and dark are the subjective results of the sensitivity of our eyes to certain wavelengths of electromagnetic radiation (EMR).
 In every direction, all the time, photons pass us that we cannot perceive with our eyes.
 In fact we can only see far less than 1% of the range of EMR.
 So the very idea of "light" and "dark" in human experience is highly anthrocentric and arbitrary.
 Just because we can't see what's going on doesn't make our idea of an "opposite" something that is rooted in reality.
 But how about de-humanizing the idea of light and dark and expanding them to cover the entire electromagnetic spectrum?
 If we proceed to say that "light" is any area of space that you can measure photons coming from, and "dark" is any area where there are none, are these two areas by definition opposite?
 It turns out that they are not.

 Over what timespan would you measure photons?
 If you just want a snapshot and freeze all of reality, then, no EMR will ever arrive from the direction you're looking in.
 You can measure the amount of time that passes before an EMR touches your sensor (say, the first one might arrive in 10ms, 20ms, 2000ms or 8000ms etc).
 But why would a test that receives EMR after 10ms be an 'opposite' to one that receives one after 4000ms?
 It seems arbitrary, rather than a measure of a true 'opposite'.
-There has been no observed part of the universe where no photos are ever emitted.
+There is no observed part of the universe from which no photons are ever emitted.
 It seems that even such an abstract concept of "light" and "dark" falls foul of the complexities of reality.
 The common-sense approach must be to now admit that calling "dark" and "light" opposites is a traditional aspect of language, but it doesn't reflect anything true about the nature of photons moving through space over time.

-Bacteria1 feed on biological chemicals to survive and breed.
+Bacteria4 feed on biological chemicals to survive and breed.
 What is good for them is bad for us.
-While antibiotics are good for us and reduce our suffering, their usage create suffering and death for countless other minor species.
+While antibiotics are good for us and reduce our suffering, their usage creates suffering and death for countless other minor species.
 What is good for one species is bad for others.
 While one culture may consider multiple marriage to be a virtue of love and positivity, another considers it an evil sin.
 What is good in one culture is bad in another.
 What was good in the Old Testament of the Christian Bible is bad in the New, what is good in the Buddhist Pali scriptures is wrong in the Therevada, what is considered an ethic by one group in society is considered wrong in another.
+Contraception may be evil according to Catholic doctrine, but, overpopulation causes suffering for all.
 What the homeless rightly do to survive is a "social evil" to those with homes, and how governments collect tax is evil to the poor person but a social necessity.
-Good and Evil are impossibly complex, inherently subjectivist.
-There are no actions that are good for everyone, and there are no actions that are bad for all species.
+Good and Evil are impossibly complex, inherently subjective.

 There are no actions that are "good" or "bad" from the point of view of all peoples, cultures, societies, species and interests.
-There is no "opposite" of good and evil, there is no scale with "good" on one side and "evil" on the other: There are only conflicting interests.
-Only personal opinion, compromise and discord.
+There are no actions that are absolutely good for life, and there are no actions that are bad for all species.
+There is no "opposite" to good or evil; there is no scale with "good" on one side and "evil" on the other: There are only conflicting subjective interests.
+It is all personal opinion, compromise and discord.
 "Good" is not the opposite of "evil" as both concepts are too personal, too subjective and too elusive to warrant definition or resolution as opposites.

 The conclusion is that many concepts of "opposites" are illusions.
 Visible colours such as Black and White are not physical opposites, moral concepts of Good and Evil are anthrocentric and subjectivist.
 Rich and poor, hot and cold are both only illusionary opposites.
 In all English usages of the term "opposite" it is an arbitrary and incidental term, according only to cultural definition and suited to Human experience, not to absolute reality.
 In reality, in science and physics, there are no simple opposites.
 Physically it is not true that "everything has an opposite" and truer that "nothing has an opposite".
 Beyond suppositions and assumption, any in-depth investigation of an "opposite" shows it to be a useful phrase and term, but not a description of any deep reality.
 The term "opposite" is only suited to English and art, not to logical philosophy or physical science.